interval1066/interp/README.md

 UPDATE: Got the help system working.
 Added more funtionality to the badl and list commands, still not completed yet.
 I'm just winging this thing as I go along.
 Adding stuff as it hits me.
 There's literally no purpose to this thing, just showcasing my interpreter code.

+Have a need for this on Windows, so started a port.
+On-going...